monurcan/precise_benchmark_for_image_editing/README.md

 Necessary things: input image, edit prompt, input mask, output mask

+TODO: replace <object> token by the classname
+TODO: prompts for derived scaleby moveto ...
+TODO: reasoning like

 ### To create a binary mask dataset from PASCAL dataset in our format
 1. dataset_creation/parse_pascal_dataset.py